-Zakynthos -also called Zante – has a special place in our hearts.
+Travel Zakynthos island Greece with kids and discover turtles, caves, stunning nature and more!
+Discover why Zakynthos -also called Zante – has a special place in our hearts.
 Part of our Greek family lives there and this is the reason that we often visit.
-Zakynthos has some of the best blue bays in Greece and is world-famous for its shipwreck beach.
-Here are the reasons why you should visit Zakynthos island with kids!
+The island has some of the best blue bays in Greece and is world-famous for its shipwreck beach.
+Here are the reasons why you should travel to Zakynthos island in Greece with kids!

 Having been many times, I can say that the Greek island of Zakynthos island is great for a family vacation.
-Zakynthos’ landscape with its massive cliffs, green flat areas with pine tree forests and olive groves, caves, and bays offer all sorts of beaches on all sides of the island.
+Zakynthos has a landscape with massive cliffs, flat green areas, pine tree forests, and olive groves.
+On the island, you will also find caves, bays, inhabited islands, picturesque villages, and more!

 Zakynthos is not very big and it is recommendable to hire a car (click here for renting a car in Greece tips) and drive around.